-The halting snatch deadlift on riser is a pull variation of the halting snatch deadlift in which the lifter stands on an elevated platform.
+The halting snatch deadlift on riser is simply a halting snatch deadlift in which the lifter stands on an elevated platform.

-Generally the halting snatch deadlift should be done for 2-6 reps per set with a 2-3 second pause and anywhere from 80%-110% of the lifter’s best snatch depending on the lifter and how it fits into the program.
+Generally the halting snatch deadlift on riser should be done for 2-6 reps per set with a 2-3 second pause and anywhere from 70%-100% of the lifter’s best snatch depending on the lifter and how it fits into the program.
 Loading will be significantly less than a lifter is capable of managing with a snatch deadlift.
 In any case, the weight should not exceed what the lifter can do with proper positioning or it is failing to achieve the intended purpose.
-As a heavy strength exercise, it should normally be placed toward the end of a workout.
+As a heavy strength exercise, it should normally be placed toward the end of a workout but before squats.

 The halting snatch deadlift on riser can be performed with the pause at different positions, with a static or dynamic start, and with slow eccentrics or concentrics.